vikingeducation/project_danebook/TestPrep.md

 friending:
 - can't create the exact same friendship
+- can't have the same friend_id and friender_id
+- has a friend initiator
+- has a friend recipient

 post:
 - can't create a post without a user_id
+- can't create a post without a body
+- can't create a post with a super-long body
 - comments are deleted when a post is deleted
 - likes are deleted when a post is deleted